 - Examples of how to deal with harassment, for both individuals and managers

-- Explanations on the consequences of retaliation.
+- Explanations of the consequences of retaliation.
 Victims fear that if they make a complaint, the perpetrator, or the company will punish them.
-It takes courage to come forward, and knowing that there is zero tolerance of retaliation is reassuring
+It takes courage to come forward and to know that there is zero tolerance of retaliation is reassuring

 A small investment in training can save a company thousands, and sometimes millions, of dollars in settlements and legal fees.
-A subtle, but equally important, outcome is the sense of goodwill that trainings can generate.
+A subtle but equally important, outcome is the sense of goodwill that training can generate.
 Knowing that your employer insists upon respect and dignity for ALL of their workers can be a huge relief and create a healthy, more productive environment for all.

 Tips for a Harassment-Free Workplace